Attachment Styles, Explained Simply

 A softer closing

-How Selvora approaches attachment
+How Selvora handles attachment

 After the quiz, Attachment Styles Explained Simply (this article) gives you the plain-language frame.
 If you want one specific muscle to practice this week, Self-Reflection Questions for Better Relationships in the Relationship Dynamics hub has three sentences worth rehearsing out loud with a partner.